 It’s a scene Lauren Coker sees over and over.
 Employers bring in finance and accounting temps — staff accountants or bookkeepers, financial analysts or payroll specialists, to name a few — and then decide to hire them as full-time staff members.

-“We love making matches like that,” says Coker, senior regional vice president for Robert Half.
+“We love making matches like that,” says Lauren, senior regional vice president for Robert Half.
 “It is so rewarding to be able to help people with their careers and companies with moving their business forward.
 Their most important asset as an organization is their employees, and it is so special to be a part of making that match.”

 The temp-to-perm transition